Exeter, Cathedral Church of S Peter

 |Practice||Monday 19:00 and Saturday 18:00|

-Practices take place on the first, second & fifth Mondays of the month.
+Practices take place on the first, second & last Mondays of the month.
 These are for experienced 12-bell ringers only.

 A practice is held on the third Saturday at which visitors are welcome to watch or to ring although a minimum ringing experience of 1 year is required.
 Please contact the Ringing Master or Secretary if you are coming.

 For all ringing the door is locked 15 mins after the advertised start time.